Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 I have learned to look for certain brands when shopping.
 I also realize the definition of cooking can vary for some folks.
 There are plenty of convenience foods out there for when you are super busy and don’t want to do a lot of prep.
 Here are a few to keep in mind when shopping online or at your local store.

 A lot of the varieties offered by Kind are gluten free and have no dairy either.
 Just be aware that some do have nuts, dairy, or both when picking out flavors.
 I like to take a Kind Breakfast Bar and smear it with peanut butter.
 For a treat, I use Peanut Butter and Co Dark Chocolate Peanut Butter.
 It makes an excellent quick breakfast with a lot of protein.
 If you like sweets, it makes you think you are getting a sweet treat for breakfast.
-Kind has a lot of good coupon deals on Vitacost and Amazon.
+Kind has a lot of good coupon deals on Vitacost.

 Ok, I know that $9-$10 for a frozen pizza can sound like a lot but eating out costs a lot more.
 Matt and I will split one of these pizzas for dinner sometimes.
 We gave up on frozen pizza before due to saltiness and quality of ingredients.
 We decided to try some gluten-free versions, and they were lacking so I started to make my own.